Saalilakshmanan04/Reestar-Simple-food-application/README.md

 # Reestar-Simple-food-application
-This is a basic restaurant-style website called Reestar, built using only HTML and CSS.
-The site showcases a few food items with an option to "Order Now" and includes a simple contact form.
+This is a simple two-page restaurant website created using HTML and CSS.
+It showcases the design of a fictional restaurant named Reestar, with a focus on clean layout and responsive styling.

-🌐 Live Pages
-Home / Recipes Section – Displays food items like Chicken hakka noodles, Chicken fry, Pasta, and Garlic prawns.
-Contact Section – Contains a form to enter user details like Name, Age, and Email.
+🔗 Pages Included Home Page (index.html) – Introduction to the restaurant, welcoming message, and food highlights.

+Contact Page (contact.html) – A basic form for users to get in touch.

-🛠️ Technologies Used
+💻 Technologies Used HTML5
-HTML5

 CSS3

-🚀 How to Run
-Clone or download this repository.
+🚀 How to Use Clone or download the repository.

-Make sure the image folder is placed in the same directory as index.html.
-Open index.html in your browser to view the website.
+Open index.html in any web browser to view the home page.

+Navigate to contact.html to access the contact form.

+📌 Note This project is front-end only (no backend functionality for the contact form) and can be used as a template or learning resource.

+you can access my Reestar Restaurant website visiting by

+thank you for your visiting